arthurbarroso/brundij/README.md

 #### Client

-Since this project uses shadow-clj's `:lein true` you'll also need the environment variables above to run shadow-related commands.
-This happens because the clojure `user` namespace will get started and will access these variables through `environ`.
 To start the web client in development mode run:
 ```
-PORT=4000 \
-DATABASE_HOST=localhost \
-DATABASE_PORT=5432 \
-DATABASE_USER=postgres \
-DATABASE_PASSWORD=postgres \
-DATABASE_NAME=brundij \
-JWT_SECRET="something" \
 yarn watch
 ```